 A respondent may be represented by private counsel during enforcement proceedings, up to entry of a final disciplinary order.
-Following entry of the final order, including, but not limited to, while the Respondent is on probation, Board staff will only communicate directly with Respondent, and Respondent is required to communicate directly with Board staff.
+Following entry of the final order, including, but not limited to, while the respondent is on probation, the respondent may receive the assistance of private counsel, but the respondent shall communicate directly with Board staff.
+Written communications from the Board will only be sent to the respondent.